DJV22/Hound_PVE/OUTLINE.md

    - For the "Primary Group," select "New group with same name as user" and add "users" as the Seconary Group.
 Be sure to select the "right arrow" button to move this to the "In groups" panel.
    - The defaults should be fine, but the ideal policy is, "don't add or change anything you do not have to."
 Permissions should be planned such that "users" group projects, "client" machine projects and such can be protected at this level.

-4. MEDIA SERVER
+4. WEB SERVER
-5. WEB SERVER
+5. MEDIA SERVER
+6.
-6. GAME SERVERS
+7. GAME SERVERS
-7. SECURE TUNNELING THROUGH SSH
+8. SECURE TUNNELING THROUGH SSH
-8.
+9.